Head of Department: Matthew Lloyd

 • The Geography of Primary Production – with a focus on Cocoa to Chocolate

-• Infrastructure Megastructures (including model building)-with focus on some of world’s the greatest infrastructure projects such as the Millau Bridge in France
+• Infrastructure/Town Planning (including model building options) - with focus on some of the world’s greatest infrastructure projects such as the Millau Viaduct in France

 • Sustainable Futures – including Sustainable Sydney

-The skills to be encountered in Year 9 Elective Geography include:
+The skills to be engaged with in Year 9 Elective Geography include:

 • Oral presentation skills, guided inquiry, small group work